Chun5/works/index.rst

 ::

   The answer is no in the recent decade, but it could happen in 2050.
   Technical writers can hardly be totally replaced by AI, no matter how advanced the AI brain is trained.
 In theory, it is a process AI infinitely approaches to replacing technical writers.

   1. It takes so long to witness the disappearance of an occupation.
   2. AI does have bugs/weakness in wording,
   3. Concerning creative writing, such as suspense novel, AI is unable to

   We can see AI is producing articles to the public, while people can not recognize that they are not written by humankind.

-  For details, please see my posts on Github.
+  For details, please refer to my articles on Github.

 What do we consider when reviewing a technical document?